shardeum/shardeum/README.md

 ## Contributing

 Contributions are very welcome!
-See our [contribution guide](./CONTRIBUTING.md)for more information.
+See our [contribution guide](./CONTRIBUTING.md) for more information.
 Everyone interacting in our codebases, issue trackers, and any other form of communication, including chat rooms and mailing lists, is expected to follow our [code of conduct](./CODE_OF_CONDUCT.md) so we can all enjoy the effort we put into this project.